 P = 55% C = 65% D = 75% HD = 85%

-All Deakin Law unit attempts* should be added together and then divided by the number of completed law units to arrive at a total Law GPA.
+All Deakin Law unit attempts are added together and then divided by the number of completed law units to arrive at a total Law WAM.
 For eg: Total marks = 1560 divided by 24 units completed = 65%

-Please note: no rounding up is done for Honours calculations eg 64.686 will not be rounded up to 65.
+Please note: There is no rounding up for Honours calculations eg 64.686 will not be rounded up to 65.

-The final Honours grade should be awarded as follows:
+The final Honours grade will be awarded based on your WAM calculation, as follows:

 H2B 65 - 69.99%